Wok & Skillet

 teriyaki chicken on a white plate

 Teriyaki Chicken has a special place in my cooking journey.
-It was actually the very first dish I tried making after moving out of my university dorm into my own apartment.
+It was actually the very first dish I attempted to make after moving out of my university dorm into my own apartment.

-I was so excited to finally have my own kitchen that I grabbed a bottle of teriyaki sauce and some chicken from the store.
+I was so excited to finally have my own kitchen!
+I grabbed a bottle of teriyaki sauce and some chicken from the store.
 How hard could it be, right?

-Well… I marinated the chicken in way too much sauce, and as the chicken was cooking in the searing hot pan, I drenched it with even more sauce and ended up burning most of it.
+Well… I marinated the chicken in way too much sauce, and as the chicken was searing in the hot pan, I drenched it with even more sauce and ended up burning most of it.
 My new apartment smelled like burnt teriyaki sauce for weeks!

 How to Make Teriyaki Chicken

-Prepare the sauce by combining 1 cup water, ½ cup soy sauce, 2 tablespoons mirin, 2 teaspoons of honey, ¼ cup brown sugar, ½ teaspoon of grated ginger and 2 tablespoons of cornstarch.
+Prepare the sauce by combining 1 cup water, ½ cup soy sauce, 2 tablespoons mirin, 2 teaspoons honey, ¼ cup brown sugar, ½ teaspoon grated ginger and 2 tablespoons cornstarch.

-Stir well to break up all of the clumps in the cornstarch.
+Stir well to break up any clumps in the cornstarch.

 making teriyaki sauce from scratch